-The OpenBSD install/upgrade scripts allow the selection of a user-created set called "siteXX.tgz", where XX is the release version (e.g. 32).
-The siteXX.tgz file set is, like the other file sets, a gzip(1) compressed tar(1) archive rooted in '/' and is un-tarred like the other sets with the options xzpf.
-This set is intended to be installed last, after all other file sets (-current install/upgrade scripts guarantee this, though 3.2-release does not.
-Manually select this file set after the primary installation has been completed).
+The OpenBSD install/upgrade scripts allow the selection of a user-created set called "siteXX.tgz", where XX is the release version (e.g. 34).
+The siteXX.tgz file set is, like the other file sets, a gzip(1) compressed tar(1) archive rooted in ' and is un-tarred like the other sets with the options xzpf.
+This set will be installed last, after all other file sets.